How Do I Ensure That My Child Lives With Me?

-If all else fails, or if the circumstance of the case require an urgent decision, an application to Court for a Child Arrangements Order may be necessary.
+If all else fails, or if the circumstance of the case require an urgent decision, an application to Court for a Child Arrangement Order may be necessary.

 When a relationship ends in separation or divorce, there can be a difficult dispute in relation to where the children live and who they spend time with.
 If you are in this position, then you are likely feeling extremely anxious about what the future might hold.

 Perhaps you are the primary care-giver and you want to exclude the other parent entirely, whether due to the threat of harm to the child, domestic violence or otherwise.
 Alternatively your ex-partner could be threatening to fight you in Court for an order that the children live with them and you are concerned your children could be taken away, or that you will no longer be allowed to see them.
 It could be a situation whereby your children currently live with the other parent.